kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 By default, the Kaa SDK uses an in-memory log storage.
 Normally, this storage does not persist data when the client is restarted.
 If this is a concern, Java/Objective-C/C++ SDKs provide a persistent log storage based on SQLite database.

-Here is an example how to use SQLite log storage for Java/Objective-C/C++ SDKs and a custom implementation for C SDK:
+Below is an example of using SQLite log storage for Java/Objective-C/C++ SDKs and a custom implementation for C SDK:

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java2">Java</a></li>